Summer snack packs for children in need in Maple Ridge and Pitt Meadows - Maple Ridge News

 This year they are working with elementary school children with the hope that next year they can expand to include the high schools.

 “It’s a pilot program.
 We are going to base everything on what’s happening this summer.
 We want to evaluate what happens at the end of the summer.
 How well it was received.
 How many kids we served.
-What were the reactions.
-Do kids come back the second week,” said Boekhorst.
+What were the reactions?” said Boekhorst.

-“With all the work that I do at the food bank, I deal with a lot of families with kids.
-So I see for example what they go through,” said Timmins.
+Through his work at the food bank, Timmins sees a definite need.

 Pickup Locations: